markusrenoldner/science-notes/Groups, rings and fields.md

 ## Topics
-- groups
+- Groups
-- rings
+- Rings
-- fields
+- Fields

-## Definition group
+## Definition: group
 A group is a tuple (G, #), where G is a set and # is a binary operation, that fufils the following properties:
 - (a#b)#c = a#(b#c) ... associativity
 - $\exists$ e : a#e = a ... neutral element